 Eligible Applicants Must Meet the Following Criteria:

-- Provide a timeline for program completion.
-Normally this is within three years of starting.
+- Provide an estimated timeline for program completion.

-- Prepare a written statement summarizing the applicant’s commitment to quality rural education and the expected value to be added to the applicant’s school district upon completion of the program.
+- Prepare a written statement summarizing the applicant’s (a) intended National Board Certification (e.g., Early Childhood Generalist); (b) commitment to quality rural education; and (c) the expected value to be added to the applicant’s school district upon completion of the program.

 Willingness to assume expanded roles as a teacher leader in one of the rural school districts (especially small rural school districts with less than 1000 students) that are located 50 miles or more from major metropolitan areas and outside of the Front-Range region of Colorado.

 A Colorado school district is determined to be rural giving consideration to the size of the district, the distance from the nearest large urban/urbanized area, and having a student enrollment of 6,500 students or less.
 Small rural districts are those districts meeting these same criteria and having a student population of less than 1,000 students.
 Please contact us for a complete list of rural school districts.